 Nerves or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.

-Rotator cuff repair may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Rotator cuff repair may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending upon your condition and your doctor’s practices.

-Rotator cuff repair may be performed while you are asleep under general anesthesia, or while you are awake under local or regional anesthesia.
-If regional anesthesia is used, you will have no feeling from your shoulder down.
-The type of anesthesia will depend on the specific procedure being performed.
+Rotator cuff repair may be done while you are asleep under general anesthesia, or while you are awake under local or regional anesthesia.
+If regional anesthesia is used, you will have no feeling in your shoulder.
+The type of anesthesia will depend upon the specific procedure being done.
 Your doctor will discuss this with you in advance.

 Generally, rotator cuff repair surgery follows this process:

 After surgery you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of anesthesia that is given and the type of surgery that is performed.
-The circulation and sensation of the arm will be monitored.
+Your recovery process will vary depending upon the type of anesthesia that is given and the type of surgery that’s done.
+The circulation and sensation of your arm will be monitored.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.

 You may be given an immobilizer or sling before you go home.

-Once you are home, it is important to keep the surgical area clean and dry.
-Your doctor will give you specific bathing instructions.
+Once you’re home, it’s important to keep the surgical area clean and dry.
+Your healthcare provider will give you specific bathing instructions.
 The stitches or surgical staples will be removed during a follow-up office visit.

 To help reduce swelling, you may be asked to apply an ice bag to the shoulder several times per day for the first few days.
-You should keep the sling or immobilizer on as directed by your doctor.
+You should keep the sling or immobilizer on as directed by your healthcare provider.

-Your doctor will arrange for an exercise program to help you regain muscle strength, flexibility, and function of your shoulder.
+Your healthcare provider will arrange for an exercise rehabilitation program to help you regain muscle strength, flexibility, and function of your shoulder.

-You should not drive until your doctor tells you to.
+You should not drive until your healthcare provider tells you to.
 Other activity restrictions may apply.
 Full recovery from the surgery may take several months.